kubernetes/enhancements/keps/sig-node/5978-cluster-resource-claim-template/README.md

   - Estimated amount of new objects: (e.g., new Object X for every existing Pod) -->

-Yes, Pod specifications referencing a cluster template will have one extra field (`clusterResourceClaimTemplateName`) set.
+Yes, Pod or PodGroup specifications referencing a cluster template will have one extra field (`clusterResourceClaimTemplateName`) set.

 ###### Will enabling / using this feature result in increasing time taken by any operations covered by existing SLIs/SLOs?